ansys/pyansys-units/doc/source/user_guide/index.rst

     m_sq = meter**2  # 1

 The default unit system used when performing quantity operations is ``SI``.
-This ensures consistency between ``Quantity`` objects using different unit systems (ie. CGS, BT, etc.).
+This ensures consistency between ``Quantity`` objects using different unit systems, such as CGS or BT.

 To define a new unit system or create custom quantities, manually update the ``cfg.yaml`` file with your desired data.
-These changes will be reflected throughout the PyUnits module once saved.
+Once saved, these changes are reflected throughout PyUnits.